 Online assessment tools are of particular value as they can be used to measure a variety of factors that determine whether a candidate is likely to succeed in an organisation, including their technical skills, interpersonal abilities, motivation, behavioural drivers and ethics.

 Many talent acquisition professionals are unaware the information gathered in the hiring process with these tools can also be used for on–boarding and development purposes.
+Sunshine eHealthPharmacy has a pharmacy program for eligible members.
+Your doctor, or specialist, may give you a prescription for medicine.
+You must get the prescription filled at a pharmacy that is part of the Sunshine Health pharmacy network.
+The Preferred Drug List (PDL) is a list of covered medicines.
 More than one–third of survey respondents say they use the assessment information after a candidate is hired to help on–board the new employee; while 54% report they use the data to create an employee developmental plan.